skulpt/skulpt/strings.rst

 --------------------

 The following program counts the number of times the letter ``a`` appears in a string.
-It is another example of the counter pattern introduced in :ref:`counting`.
+It is another example of the accumulator pattern that we have seen in previous chapters.

 .. activecode:: chp08_fun2